What rights do I have on the remote resource?

 What is an RDP file?

-An RDP file is a settings file that can be opened by the Remote Desktop Client to automatically open a connection to the reserved computer.
+An RDP file is a settings file that can be opened by the Remote Desktop Client to automatically open a connection to the remote resource.

-For automatic login, provided your browser and operating system properly support the auto login feature.
-The RDP file can be used to automatically login you into the remote machine, just by clicking the Get RDP file button.
+For automatic login, provided your browser and operating system properly support the auto login feature, the RDP file can be used to automatically login you into the remote machine, just by clicking the Get RDP file button.
+You typically will still need to enter your password to connect.

 How do I modify my remote desktop connection screen size when using the Get RDP file?